Skip to content

 def extract(system):

-psp, servers, shopfloor, router = system
+psp, servers, shopfloor, router, _policy = system

 return {